FarronF/limerick-council-meetings/meetings/2017/04/20-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes - Municipal District of Cappamore-Kilmallock - 23rd March 2017.md

 The Motion was proposed by Councillor Mitchell, in the absence of Councillor Sheehy,

-and seconded by Councillor O’Donnell.---
+and seconded by Councillor O’Donnell.
+---
 5

 **REPLY:**